Featrz/Simple_TgBot_-1/README.md

-This code uses modules such as: telegrambotapi  ;   time Only the first one needs to be downloaded
+This code uses modules such as: telegrambotapi, time.
+Only the first one needs to be downloaded